atomisthq/docs/docs/tutorials/teach-atomist-new-skills.md

 The Atomist Bot you have enrolled to your team strives to be tailored to what makes sense to your team.
 To do so, you can teach the bot new skills to automate common tasks your team routinely performs.
 Those skills are implemented inside Rug command handlers and this tutorial will show you their powerful, and indeed fun, capabilities.

-!!! tip "All you need is Rug"
+!!! tip "Prerequisites"
-    These tutorials assume you have a [Rug project][ugpj] which hosts your new [Rug command handlers][rugcmd].
-You can easily add them using the [AddTypeScriptCommandHandler Rug editor][rugeditor] provided by Atomist.
+    For this tutorial, you will need:

+    * A [Rug project][ugpj] to work in.
+If you have not yet created a Rug project or would like to build the tutorial in a new Rug project, see [Creating a new Rug Project][createrug].
+    * Rug CLI installed.
+See the Rug CLI [Installation][cli-install] and [Basics][cli-basics] sections of the user guide for instructions on setting up and configuring the Rug CLI on your system.

 [ugpj]: /user-guide/rug/projects.md
 [rugcmd]: /user-guide/rug/commands.md
 [rugeditor]: https://github.com/atomist/rug-editors#addtypescriptcommandhandler
+[cli-install]: /user-guide/interfaces/cli/install.md
+[cli-basics]: /user-guide/interfaces/cli/basics.md

 ## Search StackOverflow using the Bot